Students

 SCOUT students were supervised and supported by a network of University of Melbourne researchers, professional staff, and Illumina colleagues to learn about and assist in the development of the innovation project’s novel genomic solution.

-Be part of the genomics healthcare revolution
+Students supporting the genomics healthcare revolution

 Student stories